 Formed in 2015, the Aboriginal Trainee Doctors’ Forum provides face-to-face support to all NSW Aboriginal medical trainees to ensure every opportunity for success.

 All NSW and ACT Aboriginal medical trainees in their first five years of medical training are invited to the Aboriginal Trainee Doctors’ Forum (ATDF).
 The invitation list is initially formed from those who used the Aboriginal Medical Workforce Pathway, but all Aboriginal medical trainees are most welcome.
 Attendees come from across the state (and the ACT), from rural centres and metropolitan hospitals and represent many of the medical schools.

 Speak to your JMO Management Unit or to the office of the Medical Dean to ensure your attendance.
 Contact HETI staff if you have any questions or if you need support to attend.

-The details of the next forum in 2022 are yet to be confirmed.
+The 2023 forums are on 5 May 2023 and 27 October 2023.
 All attendees from the ATDF are encouraged to attend and can apply for sponsorship through the event organisers.